Coyote sightings have continued to rise this Spring.

-Since coyotes are not native to our state, they have become an increasingly invasive species – growing in unsustainable numbers, competing against local foxes and wolves, and killing domesticated animals.
+Since the animals aren’t native to our state, they’ve become an increasingly invasive species – growing in unsustainable numbers, competing against local foxes and wolves, and killing domesticated animals.

-Earlier this year, a pack of coyotes killed a man’s 2 dogs in the front yard of his Iredell County home.
-This past February, a German Shepherd therapy dog was also attacked by a pack of coyotes in Weddington.
+Over the past couple of years, a pack of coyotes killed a man’s 2 dogs in the front yard of his Iredell County home, and a German Shepherd therapy dog was recently attacked by a pack of coyotes in Weddington.

 A local archery company recently captured this coyote with a newly killed fawn on their trail cam;